Your Ultimate Guide to Running While Pregnant

 To ward off future heated discussions of this ilk about my running while pregnant, we talked with my doctor who set parameters so that Jake and I both felt like running while pregnant was good for me and the baby.
 Those parameters were—if you’re a runner, it’s totally cool—no, it’s actually awesome—to keep running while pregnant.
 But, do it smart.

 My doctor capped my weekly mileage in the second trimester to 70 percent, 50 percent in the beginning of the third trimester, to no more than 25 percent of my pre-pregnancy weekly mileage towards the end of my pregnancy.
-And, he told me to always run at a conversational pace—or invest in a heart rate monitor to make sure I didn’t go above 140 beats per minute.
+And, he told me to always run at a conversational pace.
 These bounds helped us remain healthy throughout and are good guidelines for most running mamas-to-be.

 Here are some other tips to help you keep running while pregnant.